 As omnivores, dogs can readily convert carotenoids into the useable form of Vitamin A, but cats cannot.
 Since cats are carnivores, they must be fed Vitamin A in the retinoid form stored in the liver (retinyl palmitate).

 Vitamin A plays many roles in the health of dogs and cats.
 According to the National Research Council Academy of Sciences, the benefits of Vitamin A include support for healthy eyes (including night vision) and skin, the formation of organs and structures in growing animals (morphogenesis) and immune function.

 - Vision: Vitamin A’s role in vision has been extensively studied and confirmed.Night vision is extremely dependent on Vitamin A, which supports the formation of pigment that enables eyes to adjust to changes in light.
 Night blindness is a symptom of Vitamin A deficiency.

 - Immune Systems: Vitamin A supports the immune system by making white blood cells which circulate in the body and scan for foreign invaders and cellular irregularities.
-As such, Vitamin A is important to helping bodies fight off infection from viruses and bacteria and destroying cancer cells.
+As such, Vitamin A is important in helping bodies fight off infection from viruses and bacteria .